EPro-PnP: Generalized End-to-End Probabilistic Perspective-n-Points for Monocular Object Pose Estimation: Generalized End-to-End Probabilistic PnP

 In practice, we observe that the KL divergence loss has two limitations: \begin{itemize} \item While the KL divergence is a good metric for the probabilistic distribution, existing evaluation protocols are all based on the point estimate of pose $y^\ast$.
 Therefore, for inference it is still required to locate a mode $y^\ast$ of the posterior $p(y|X)$ by solving the PnP problem in Eq.~(\ref{eqn:basicpnp}), which could be sub-optimal if trained solely with the KL loss. \item The 2D-3D correspondences are underdetermined if we only impose the KL loss when training the network.
 Learning these entangled elements could be difficult if the network architecture is not designed carefully with preferable inductive bias. \end{itemize}

-Fortunately, the above limitations can be mitigated by an additional regularization loss on $y^\ast$ that backpropagates through the Gauss-Newton (GN) least squares solver (or its variants such as Levenberg-Marquardt (LM))~\cite{repose}.
-We call it the \emph{derivative regularization loss}, since GN is a derivative-based optimizer, and the loss therefore acts on the derivatives of the log-density $\log{p(y|X)}$ by directing the GN increment $\Delta y$ towards the true pose $y_\text{gt}$.
+The above limitations can be mitigated by an additional regularization loss on $y^\ast$ that backpropagates through the Gauss-Newton (GN) least squares solver or its variants~\cite{repose}.
+We call it the \emph{derivative regularization loss}, since GN is a derivative-based optimizer, and the loss therefore acts on the derivatives of the log-density $\log{p(y|X)}$ to direct the GN increment $\Delta y$ towards the true pose $y_\text{gt}$.

 To employ the regularization during training, a detached solution $y^\ast$ is obtained first.
 Then, at $y^\ast$, a final GN increment is evaluated (which ideally equals 0 if $y^\ast$ has already converged to the local optimum):